 - Partially movable joints allow limited movement.
 The joints between the vertebrae are examples of partially movable joints.

-- Movable joints allow the most movement.
+- Movable joints allow the most movements.
 Most joints in the body are movable.
 The bone surfaces in the movable joints are covered with cartilages to reduce friction while moving.
-The synovial fluid in the joint also helps in a smooth movement.
+The synovial fluid in the joints also helps in smooth movement.
 Bones in movable joints are held together by ligaments.